Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 By tying everything together in a known configuration, IDEs make the dev process more seamless.
 For example, by integrating a debugger with the inbuilt text editor (something that is possible, but difficult to achieve with standalone tools), an IDE can make following the flow of code through a complex project and pinpointing the exact point of failure into a quick and painless process.

-In addition, most IDEs are offer advanced features for navigating large codebases (e.g. "find references" or "call hierarchy"), intelligent refactoring ("extract method") and code generation (declaring local variables, creating methods that haven't been defined, or encapsulating fields via accessors).
+In addition, most IDEs offer advanced features for navigating large codebases (e.g. "find references" or "call hierarchy"), intelligent refactoring ("extract method") and code generation (declaring local variables, creating methods that haven't been defined, or encapsulating fields via accessors).
 This frees the developer from busy work so they can focus on the bigger picture.

 The two main downsides to using an IDE are resource consumption (all that power has to come from somewhere) and sometimes inscrutable error messages (IDEs infer a lot of information relating to the build process and often hide it from the user; sometimes they get it wrong).